-18. During the quarter ended March 31, 2021, the Shareholders' of the Company approved the postal ballot resolution on March 14, 2021 to acquire additional 50% stake equivalent to 2,50,000 equity shares in 'DDRC SRL Diagnostics Private Limited' (DDRC SRL) by SRL Limited, a material subsidiary, for a cash consideration of Rs.
+16. During the year ended March 31, 2021, the Shareholders' of the Company approved the postal ballot resolution on March 14, 2021 to acquire additional 50% stake equivalent to 2,50,000 equity shares in 'DDRC SRL Diagnostics Private Limited' (DDRC SRL) by SRL Limited, a material subsidiary, for a cash consideration of Rs.
 350 crores.
 The said transaction was consummated on April 5, 2021.
 The acquisition has been made by SRL Limited which is in the same line of business as that of entity being acquired.
 Post this acquisition DDRC SRL has become 100% indirect subsidiary of SRL Limited (subsidary of Fortis Healthcare Limited).
-Accordingly, post consummation of the transaction the income and expenses of DDRC SRL forms part of the audited consolidated results for the quarter and year ended March 31, 2022, hence the figures for the quarter and year ended March 31, 2021 are not strictly comparable with the current periods.

-The Group remeasured its previously held equity interest in DDRC SRL at its fair value on acquisition of the additional 50% stake and recognised the resultant gain as an exceptional item during the previous quarter in accordance with the applicable Indian Accounting Standard.
-Purchase price allocation of the purchase consideration has been done at the acquisition date and adjusted in the audited consolidated financial results.
+The Group remeasured its previously held equity interest in DDRC SRL at its fair value on acquisition of the additional 50% stake and recognised the resultant gain as an exceptional item during the quarter ended 30 June 2021 in accordance with the applicable Indian Accounting Standard.
+Purchase price allocation of the purchase consideration has been done at the acquisition date and adjusted in the unaudited consolidated financial results.

-19. The Board and the shareholders of the Company approved the merger of few wholly owned non-operational entities of the group with Fortis Hospitals Limited (one of the wholly owned subsidiaries of the Company).
+17. The Board and the shareholders of the Company approved the merger of few wholly owned non-operational entities of the group with Fortis Hospitals Limited (one of the wholly owned subsidiaries of the Company).
 This is subject to other regulatory approvals.